 In the February 2015 Virtually There column, we discussed how Adult Learning Theory relates to virtual and blended learning.
 Ultimately, the learner is the arbiter of what’s important to him or her.
 Blended and virtual learning make it easy for the learner to make decisions about when to engage or disengage.
 It’s the job of the training professional to ensure that the adult learner is motivated to participate.

 The competent virtual facilitator will manage activities in such a way as to maximize engagement and knowledge transfer, and be prepared to identify opportunities to incorporate the tenets of adult learning theory.

 For most of us, moving from the role of traditional trainer to virtual facilitator isn’t easy.
 It takes practice and training to ensure that facilitators are virtually competent.

 This article originally appeared in Training Magazine Online on April 17, 2015 in the column "Virtually There."

 Interested in learning more about facilitating for the modern virtual classroom and earning your Virtual Classroom Facilitator Badge?
-Check out our Virtual Classroom Facilitator Certificate course by clicking on the graphic below.
+Check out our Virtual Classroom Facilitation Mastery Series course by clicking on the graphic below.